Abhijeetbyte/Hackathon-MIT/README.md

 - **Data Encryption:** Employing state-of-the-art HTTPS for secure data transmission and industry-standard encryption for sensitive data storage in subsequent stages
 - **Access Control:** Implementing stringent user authentication and authorization for admin panel access, limiting data modification to authorized personnel
 - **Data Privacy:** Complying with stringent data privacy regulations, ensuring responsible handling of user data with utmost care and consent
+- **User Authentication and Authorization:** Implementing user authentication and authorization using PHP.
+Ensure that only authorized users can submit or access certain data.

 ### **Testing and Feedback:**
 - **Testing:** Rigorous testing, including unit testing, integration testing, and end-to-end testing to identify and promptly address any bugs or issues